Code-the-Dream-School/intro-to-programming-2025/lessons/02LoopsAndArrays.md

-### Learning Objectives
-- Learn the syntax and value of using loops for repetitive tasks
-- Practice writing and working with 'for' loops to avoid infinite loops
-- Learn about the structure and purpose of arrays

-***

 You can either use the written Odin Project lessons or the video lessons in Scrimba.

 - [V2 Scrimba - JS Deep Dive - Arrays](https://v2.scrimba.com/javascript-deep-dive-c0a/~01h)